Skip to main content

 Checking verification status

-To check for successful verification, you should examine verifyUsBankAccount.verification.processorResponse.message and look for "Approved".
-If verification has failed, some other message is returned, such as "Processor Network Unavailable - Try Again".
+To check for successful verification, you should examine the message field of the VerificationProcessorResponse returned by verifyUsBankAccount and look for "Approved".
+If verification has failed, some other message will be returned, such as "Processor Network Unavailable - Try Again".

 Retrying verification